 In my opinion, and how I run Pink on the Cheek, is that blog content is king.
 It’s the main source of my traffic and all of my social media channels stem from my blog.
 I own my website and the content, my traffic won’t dwindle because of an algorithm, and it’s a channel that continues to grow each day.

-To increase your blog traffic, it takes work and won’t happen overnight.
+The process to increase your blog traffic takes work and won’t happen overnight.
 It can get difficult to stay in your own lane when you see bloggers who have tens of thousands of followers, working with coveted sponsors, and seem to be living a posh life.
 But let me tell you, they are hustling every day.
 It’s a lot of work to keep up your content calendar, so I found a method that works for me.

 Holy moly, do you know how hard it would be if you tried to figure out your content, blog posts, and photos on the fly?
 Each day would be a struggle bus of trying to find inspiration on what to post!